 Using the knowledge above, we can now create a WordPress template.
 WordPress and our infrastructure require the following parameters:

-• EBSVolumeSize: The size of the hard drive on our web server.
+- EBSVolumeSize: the size of the hard drive on our web server.

-• WordpressDomain: The URL for the new WordPress instance.
+- WordpressDomain: the URL for the new WordPress instance.

-Please note that a vast majority of this template is the initialization script under the EC2 instance’s UserData section.
+Note that the vast majority of this template is the initialization script in

 First, here’s the template without the Parameters and UserData sections.